 → A finite element model is used to simulate the expansion for the available measurements.

 → The simulation results are calibrated with measurements of the actual bridge length.
-After this, the temperature measurements are used to calculate the dilation of the bug.
+After this, the temperature measurements are used to calculate the dilation of the bridge.

-→ The behavior of the system can be combined with current weather forecast to predict the dilation add in the future.
+→ The behavior of the system can be combined with current weather forecast to predict the behavior in the future.

 → A total of 52 sensors supply data about the temperature distribution of the bridge.